NicoHood/SecureLoader/Readme.md

 Only signed Firmwares can be flashed with the Bootloader.
 You can even flash the device from a not trusted PC.

-Every Firmware needs to be signed with the Bootloade Key.
+Every Firmware needs to be signed with the Bootloader Key.
 The BK is kept secure by the vendor or by the user.

 Flashing a new Firmware will also change the Firmware ID Hash (TODO link).